 During 2011, the Organization accepted a conditional donation in the amount of \$200,000.
-In accordance with GAAP, the donation is recognized when the donor's conditions are met.
+In accordance with GAAP, donations are recognized when donor's conditions are met.
 Accordingly, the Organization received and recognized \$25,000 during 2011.
-The remaining donation of \$175,000 was recognized during 2012 when the conditions were met.
+The remaining donation of \$175,000 was received and recognized during 2012 when the conditions were met.